Dental Implant Services

 Our Dental Implant procedure

 Dental implant placement is a delicate, precise procedure that requires thorough diagnostics and planning.
-Dr. Hodges uses the latest advances in technology to make your implant treatment accurate, efficient, minimally invasive and comfortable.
+We use the latest advances in technology to make your implant treatment accurate, efficient, minimally invasive and comfortable.

-Your first step is a consultation with Dr. Hodges.
+Your first step is a consultation.
 Here you will find out your treatment options and get any of your questions answered.

 State-of-the-art diagnostics and planning with 3D technology